slobentanzer/causality_perspective_2023/manuscript.md

 Interventional data, while more challenging to obtain, provide clearer causal pathways and can greatly enhance the model's understanding of underlying biological processes.
 A balanced approach, possibly incorporating both data types, might provide a more nuanced understanding and improve model robustness and interpretability.

-### Foundation Models: Architectural Biases and the No Free Lunch Theorems
+### Foundation models: architectural biases and the No Free Lunch theorems

 Foundation models challenge the "No Free Lunch" theorems by suggesting that certain architectural biases, learned from vast amounts of data, can yield generalisable and high-performing models [@doi:10.48550/arXiv.2304.05366].
 These biases, and how to transfer them from LLMs to systems biology, necessitate careful evaluation.
 As the biomedical field looks to these models for answers, it becomes crucial to develop frameworks that facilitate rapid development and exploration of ideas [@doi:10.1038/s41587-023-01848-y;@doi:10.48550/arXiv.2210.17283].

-### Systems Biology and Implicit Causality
+### Systems biology and causality

 Systems biology has always engaged with causal reasoning, aiming to understand the complex mechanisms underlying biological systems.
 New methods and models offer the potential to scale this understanding to larger, more complex systems.